serkkz/panda3d-docs/programming/directgui/directbutton.rst

    button = DirectButton(text=('caption', 'click!', 'rollover', 'disabled'))

-The above example would create a DirectButton whose label reads "OK" when it is not being touched, but it will change to a completely different label as the mouse rolls over it and clicks it.
+The above example would create a DirectButton whose label reads "caption" when it is not being touched, but it will change to a completely different label as the mouse rolls over it and clicks it.